Any28Flo/chat_iVentas/README.md

 ## Goals

 - Create a front end web app where we can send the message
-- Create the backend app to create the server to manage the requests
+- Create the backend app to manage the incoming requests

 ## Non-Goals